Multipartite entanglement measures: a review: ME measures

 \subsection{Three-tangle}

 The three-tangle (or residual entanglement) $\tau$ is an entanglement measure for three-qubit states \cite{PhysRevA.61.052306}.
 It is defined as follows

 where $\cC^2_{A|BC}$ is the squared concurrence between $A$ and the pair $BC$, $\cC^2_{AB}$ is the squared concurrence between $A$ and $B$, and $\cC^2_{AC}$ is the squared concurrence between $A$ and $C$.
 The three-tangle is permutationally invariant of the parties.
-And $\tau$ is an entanglement monotone, i.e., decreasing on average under LOCC in all the three parties \cite{PhysRevA.62.062314}.
 It is noted that bipartite measures cannot determine the inequivalence of the GHZ and $W$ classes, but three-tangle can. $\tau(\psi_{\textrm{GHZ}})\ne 0$ for any state in the GHZ class, while it vanishes for any state in the $W$ class.

 The generalization of the three-tangle for $N$ qubits, namely, the $N$-tangle is discussed in Ref.~\cite{PhysRevA.63.044301}.